minowski/iostool/README.md

-# Tools for old iphones
+# Tools for iOS devices